carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-make-member-function-const.rst

     ...
   };

-After applying modifications as suggested by the check, runnnig the check again might find more opportunities to mark member functions ``const``.
+After applying modifications as suggested by the check, running the check again might find more opportunities to mark member functions ``const``.